arcit/WeatherDemo/README.md

 # WeatherDemo

+This is demo Power BI report based on Weather Data.

-This solution contains a Power BI Weather report and all BI components that were used to load and oranize data.
+Solution contains a Power BI Weather report and all BI components that were used to load and organize data.

 Weather data was downloaded using this API: https://www.worldweatheronline.com/